machinable-org/machinable/docs/guide/element.md

 16
 ```

-The `~` indicates that the version is defined as a method and machinable will look up and call `version_{name}` to use the returned dictionary to update the default configuration.
+The `~{name}` indicates that the version is defined as a method and machinable will look up and call `version_{name}` to use the returned dictionary to update the default configuration.
 This works with parameters as well:

 ```python
 class MnistData(Element):